APITube Help Center

 Does language.code change the language of the returned text?

-No. language.code only filters which articles come back; it never translates them.
-Each matching article is still delivered in its original language, and its language field reflects that original, detected language.
+No. language.code only filters which articles come back.
+Each matching article is still delivered in its original language, and its language field reflects that original, detected language — the English version lives separately in translations.en and is returned whether or not you filter by language.